xplshn/dbin/README.md

-    update            Update binaries, by checking their SHA against the repo's SHA run               Run a specified binary from cache info              Show information about a specific binary OR display installed binaries search            Search for a binary - (not all binaries have metadata.
-Use list to see all binaries) tldr              Equivalent to "--silent run --transparent tlrc" eget2             Equivalent to "--silent run --transparent eget2"
+    update            Update binaries, by checking their SHA against the repo's SHA run               Run a specified binary from cache info              Show information about a specific binary OR display installed binaries search            Search for a binary by supplying one or more search terms
   Variables:
     DBIN_CACHEDIR      If present, it must contain a valid directory path DBIN_INSTALL_DIR   If present, it must contain a valid directory path